antonioscapellato/antonioscapellato/README.md

 I'm a tech entrepreneur, tech product manager and engineer who loves building cool things at the intersection of code, creativity, and AI. 🚀

 ### 👨🏻‍💻 About Me
 - 🖤 Engineer at heart.
-Entrepreneur by evolution.
+Entrepreneur in progress.
 - 🧠 Obsessed with algorithms, startups, and creative problem-solving.
 - 💡 Building products and experimenting with ideas at [scapellato.dev](https://www.scapellato.dev).